tozd/docker-nginx/README.md

 The intended use of this image is that it is extended for images which serve content over the HTTP.

+Access logs are formatted as JSON.
+You can use defined `json` log format to format additional access logs as JSON as well.

 When extending the image, you can put sites configuration files under `/etc/nginx/sites-enabled/` to add custom sites.

 Alternatively, you can mount a volume into `/etc/nginx/sites-volume/` directory and provide sites there.